Photo of Andrew Lipman, a man with gray hair in striped shirt and a black blazer

 Squanto: A Native Odyssey.
 New Haven and London: Yale University Press, 2024.

-• Winner of the PROSE Award in Biography, Winner of the Society of Colonial Wars Distinguished Book Award, Winner of the New England Society Book Award in Nonfiction, Honorable Mention for John R. Lyman Book Award in Maritime Biography.
+• Winner of the PROSE Award in Biography, Winner of the Early American Literature Book Prize, Winner of the New York State Society of Colonial Wars Distinguished Book Award, Winner of the New England Society Book Award in Historical Nonfiction, Honorable Mention for John R. Lyman Book Award in Maritime Biography.

 • Named one of the "Best Native Studies Books of 2024" by the Tribal College Journal.